memente1/Customer-Sentiment-Analysis/README.md

 # Customer-Sentiment-Analysis
 analyze customer reviews across various product categories on an e-commerce platform to understand customer sentiment and identify key theme
+In the highly competitive e-commerce industry, understanding customer feedback is crucial for improving products and services, enhancing customer satisfaction, and ultimately driving business success.
+Customer reviews provide a rich source of unstructured data that can reveal valuable insights into customer experiences, preferences, and areas for improvement.
+This study aims to leverage advanced text analysis techniques to analyze customer reviews across various product categories, identify sentiment trends, and uncover key themes that influence customer satisfaction.